Martha Plimpton: 1990–2008: Mature roles and Broadway debut

-2010s
+2009–2019: Raising Hope and other roles

+In 2010, Plimpton sang another Springsteen song, "Thunder Road", on the public radio program Studio 360 with Kurt Andersen, accompanied by whistler Eric Gilliland.
+She has appeared multiple times as a guest on public radio's The Leonard Lopate Show, and performed in a roast of Lopate celebrating the 25th anniversary of his radio program.
+Plimpton is on the board of directors of The Players, a New York City social club founded in 1888 by actor Edwin Booth.
 In November 2009, Plimpton signed on for the Fox sitcom Raising Hope.
 The show premiered on September 21, 2010, receiving strong reviews for Plimpton and the pilot.
 The New York Times called Raising Hope "the most promising of the best new fall shows", and said "Plimpton isn't the only reason Raising Hope could be the best new sitcom of the season, but she is the main reason."
 Plimpton was nominated for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series for her portrayal of Virginia Chance in Raising Hope.
+In January 2010, Plimpton performed a one-woman show, Martha Plimpton Sings? for the Lincoln Center's American Songbook program.
+This show explored her experiences growing up in 1970s New York City.
+Her performance, well received by critics, included songs "Jolly Coppers on Parade", "Woman Is the Nigger of the World", and The Smiths's "Ask" tied together with humorous monologues.
+Plimpton also narrates audiobooks, including the novels Diary by Chuck Palahniuk and Mrs. Kimble by Jennifer Haigh.

-She had a recurring role in the CBS legal drama The Good Wife from 2009 to 2013, playing attorney Patti Nyholm, who appeared through four seasons.
+Plimpton had a recurring role in the CBS legal drama The Good Wife from 2009 to 2013, playing attorney Patti Nyholm, who appeared through four seasons.
 Her performance earned her a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series in 2012.
 Plimpton sang "God Bless America" during the seventh inning stretch of Game 3 of the 2010 World Series in Texas on Fox, October 30, 2010.
 On December 15, 2010, Chicago's Steppenwolf Theatre announced that Plimpton would be the guest of honor at their second-annual "Salute to Women in the Arts".
 In 2010, she starred in Ed Gass-Donnelly's independent crime thriller Small Town Murder Songs, and was given a trophy for best actress by the Whistler Film Festival.
 In 2014, Plimpton returned to Broadway as Julia, the daughter of Glenn Close and John Lithgow in a revival of Edward Albee's A Delicate Balance.
 The limited engagement ran 18 weeks at the Golden Theatre.
 Plimpton starred in The Real O'Neals, an ABC sitcom that premiered on March 2, 2016.
-In July 2019, it was revealed that Plimpton had left the Steppenwolf Theater ensemble.
-In September 2019, it was revealed that Plimpton would voice Yelena in Frozen II.
+In July 2019, it was revealed that she had left the Steppenwolf Theater ensemble.
+In September 2019, it was revealed that Plimpton would voice Yelena in Frozen 2.